TheSudheer/terraform-cicd-integration/README.md

    - On EC2, verify with `docker ps` that containers are running the newly tagged image.

-This approach ensures that every new build automatically deploys the latest image version to our EC2 instance without manual intervention.
+This approach ensures that every new build automatically deploys the latest image version to my EC2 instance without manual intervention.